nicohi/cybersecurity2018-project1/REPORT.md

 7. All of Janes private info is visible to anybody with the link.
 Guessing these links is easy because they are sequential numbers.

 ### Fix:
-Check that the users session id against the session id of the user trying to access the page.
+Check the user's session id against the session id of the user trying to access the page.
 Display page to only the valid session id.
 It may also be wise to change the sequential integer to a large random number.

 ## Issue: XSS (OWASP A7)